aws-samples/aws-eks-samples/examples/kubernetes/how-to-tshoot-eks-intermittent-network-issues/README.md

 #### Daemonset :

-**Note:** Ensure that you update the tcpdump command in the pod spec below in order to target the correct destination.
+**Note:** Ensure that you update tcpdump command in the `tcpdump` container of the manifest below in order to target the correct destination and port.
+The default command specified will collect tcpdump over any interface, any protocol and any source/destination.
 Refer this doc for [examples](https://www.tcpdump.org/manpages/tcpdump.1.html#lbAF).

 ```
 apiVersion: apps/v1